tmielke/fuse-demos/README.md

 fuse-demos
 ==========

-Collection of demos for FuseSource products
+This repository contains a collection of demos for FuseSource products.